Eliane-5/Forest-Service/README.md

 ## Support and contact details
 May you encounter any issue or have any questions and suggestions please contact me at **irankundaeliane9@gmail.com**
 ### License
-I hereby grant all access to everyone.
+I hereby grant all access to everyone to view and use the code in this repository as they wish.
 Copyright (c) 2019 **Eliane**